rishabhk108/MLClass/Spring2025/README.md

 ## Course Videos
 Video Lectures: https://www.youtube.com/playlist?list=PLGod0_zT9w93y14TbXOVQpmvrnLssdPkp

 These are video recordings uploaded to youtube from my previous graduate version of this course.
-The course content will be very similar so I would strongly encourage all of you to go through the videos both before and after each course.
+The course content will be very similar so I would strongly encourage all of you to go through the videos both before and after each class.

 ## Course Evaluation
 - 3-4 Assignments (50%)